 Support the World Writers Collective so they can publish you.

-$100 cash prize, plus your story at the top of the website with the other top 5 winners.
+Your story at the top of the website with the other top 5 winners, plus entered into our anthology.
 And a big chance of winning because this is a new competition with very few entries :)

 Also, let other writers help you with editing.